-Image size: min file size 1mb
+- Image size: min file size 1 MB

-Required info: full name, contact number, social media ‘handle’ to tag (if applicable), and dates when the photos have been taken
+- Additional info: full name, contact number, social media ‘handle’ to tag (if applicable), and dates when the photos have been taken

-Best photos will be used in our new Charity Photo book (everyone is in for a chance to be features in the book (photos used will be kept a mystery until the release date) which will be released in 2020.
+The best photos will be used in our new Charity Photo book (everyone is in for a chance to be features in the book (photos used will be kept a mystery until the release date) which will be released in 2020.
 Photos will also be displayed in a free exhibition in our museum.

-Terms and conditions:
+Terms and conditions

 - Max.
 3 photos to be submitted in one month by a single person

 - Photo must be taken by the entrant (entrant must own the right to the image)

 - Edited photos will be accepted as long as the main focus and context of the image is preserved